SAASphysics/course-physics/src/overview/standards.rst

    `M.9`_: I can compute the derivative of a function to find a function describing the instantaneous velocity

+   `M.10`_: I can use velocity transformations to compute the relative velocity of different objects in different frames of reference

 .. _M.1: tags.html#M.1-ref
 .. _M.2: tags.html#M.2-ref